-It starts with firm, fresh cucumbers.
-My absolute favorite are English (sometimes called “burpless”) cucumbers, but any good “cuke” will work!
+Salt and Vinegar Cucumbers start with firm, fresh slicing cucumbers.
+My absolute favorite is an English cucumber which is sometimes called a “burpless” cucumber.
+However, almost any good “cuke” will work!

-When I want to make a batch of salt and vinegar cucumbers, Andy’s the guy.
+When I want to make a batch of salt and vinegar cucumbers, Andy’s my guy.
 He’s raised fresh produce since he was a teenager.
 It all started with a school project in his home town of Funk, Nebraska.
 (Not kidding.)
-Today, Andy Erickson and his wife Megan have a full fledged store right here in my town that’s open May to December.
+Today, Andy Erickson and his wife Megan have a full-fledged store right here in my town that’s open May to December.
 It’s even become a tourist destination!
 Love it!!

 Thanks to massive greenhouses on their farm, I can buy cucumbers, peppers, asparagus, broccoli, tomatoes, splendid greens, cauliflower and (best of all!) fresh green beans in May!!
 I mean just-picked fresh!
 Vegetable heaven fresh.
 Make my granddaughters giddy good.